luciousmc/backend_practice/exercises/php_mysql_querying/README.md

     * give mysqli_query the variable that holds your query
 1. see if result is truthy or falsey
     * if it is falsey, print an error and use the function exit() to stop the code
+    * you have learned a way to throw an error... use it!
         * to print an error for your mysqli query, take a look at [**mysqli_error**](https://www.php.net/manual/en/mysqli.error.php)
 1. If you didn't get an error, intentionally get an error by misnaming the table
     * ![intentional error](../../demoassets/php_mysql_querying_wrong_table.png)